R3D4CTED/piracy-basics/portforwarding.md

 ## Check

 Go [here](http://www.canyouseeme.org/).
 The IP should be filled up.
 Type in the port you assigned to the torrent client in there and hit check.
 If you see [this](https://i.imgur.com/6GQf4wh.jpg), congratulations!
 You have successfully forwarded your port.

+## Help!
+I can't forward!
+Don't worry, in some ISPs, "dual-level Routers" are a thing, therefore, you will be unable to forward unless you contact your ISP.
+In this case, a "Port Forwarding VPN" will be a good option to invest in.